nimbella/nimbella-training/6-typescript/pres.md

 ---
 # Svelte templates
-  - reactive
+  - Reactive:
-    - just update variable
+    - just update variables to re-evaluate
   - `{#each data as row}`
-    - iterates array assigning to row
+    - iterates array assigning elements to `row`
     - `{row.name}`
-    - render value
+      - renders value
   - `{/each}`
     - closes block